TW-Gazebo/sandwich-bot-2/README.md

 # Introduction

-This repository contains ros related code for Sandwich 2.0.
-Sandwich bot 2.0 is a successor of sandwich bot 1.0.
-What's new in 2.0?
+This repository contains ros related code for Sandwich-bot-2.
+Sandwich-bot-2 is a successor of sandwich-bot-1.
+What's new in 2?

 - Hardware features:
   - bigger in size.